codacy/codacy-eslint-legacy/docs/description/newline-before-return.md

+---
-# newline-before-return
+title: newline-before-return

-Requires an empty line before `return` statements.
+rule_type: layout
+related_rules:
+- newline-after-var
+---

-This rule was **deprecated** in ESLint v4.0.0 and replaced by the [padding-line-between-statements](padding-line-between-statements.md) rule.
+This rule was **deprecated** in ESLint v4.0.0 and replaced by the [padding-line-between-statements](padding-line-between-statements) rule.

 There is no hard and fast rule about whether empty lines should precede `return` statements in JavaScript.
 However, clearly delineating where a function is returning can greatly increase the readability and clarity of the code.
 For example: